top of page

 MTNA POSITION

 The MTNA has heard from community members that really want the DQ to come back.
-We've heard from others that are concerned about traffic and parking impacts, pedestrian safety, and the precedent of allowing the reintroduction of an otherwise prohibited auto-oriented use on Division.
+We've heard from others that are concerned about traffic and parking impacts, pedestrian safety, impacts on the Trimet's FX2-Division bus line, and the precedent of allowing the reintroduction of an otherwise prohibited auto-oriented use on Division.
+Some community members also have raised concerns about the potential impacts of other types of development that might occur at the site if the DQ project does not go forward.

-The current formal MTNA position continues to oppose the drive through without a formal determination by the City that the drive through meets the requirements in the Portland Zoning Code as stated in the MTNA letter to the City from August 1, 2025.
+The current formal MTNA position continues to be to oppose the inclusion of the drive through in the project without a formal determination by the City that the drive through meets the requirements in the Portland Zoning Code as stated in the MTNA letter to the City from August 1, 2025.

 OPPORTUNITY FOR YOUR PUBLIC COMMENT TO THE CITY-- DEADLINE 5 P.M., MONDAY, DEC.
 22, 2025